Qin Liangyu

 Qin Liangyu (1574–1648), courtesy name Zhensu, posthumously known as Marquis Zhongzhen, was a female general best known for defending the Ming dynasty from attacks by the Manchu-led Later Jin dynasty in the 17th century.

 Early life and education

-Qin Liangyu was born in Zhongzhou (忠州), which is in present-day Zhong County, Chongqing, to ethnic Miao parents.
+Qin Liangyu was born in Zhongzhou (忠州), which is in present-day Zhong County, Chongqing.
 Her father, Qin Kui (秦葵), obtained the position of a gongsheng (貢生) in the civil service examination.
 He believed that girls should receive the same education as boys, so he made Qin Liangyu study history and the Confucian classics with her brothers.
 He also taught them martial arts.
 Qin Liangyu learnt martial arts more deeply than her brothers and became proficient in archery and horse-riding.
 She was also known for her skill in poetry.

 Marriage to Ma Qiancheng

 In 1595, Qin Liangyu married Ma Qiancheng (馬千乘), the tusi and xuanfushi (宣撫使; "Announcing and Pacifying Commissioner") of Shizhu County, and accompanied him in minor battles against local warlords in the southwestern border of the Ming Empire.
 They had a good marriage and he often sought her advice.
 In 1599, when Yang Yinglong (楊應龍) started a rebellion in Bozhou (播州; present-day Zunyi, Guizhou), Ma Qiancheng brought 3,000 riders with him to suppress the revolt while Qin Liangyu brought an additional 500 to support her husband.
 They successfully quelled the rebellion and destroyed the rebels' camps.

 In 1613, Ma Qiancheng offended Qiu Chengyun (邱乘雲), an influential court eunuch, and ended up being arrested and imprisoned.
 He died in prison later.
 Qin Liangyu succeeded her husband as the xuanfushi of Shizu County.
 Those under her command were known as the White Cavalry (白杆兵).